 - August 20, 2018 | 8 a.m.
 EDT | Cleveland, OH

-This Energy Exchange pre-workshop provides an introductory overview of the fundamentals of energy savings performance contracting.
+This Energy Exchange pre-workshop will provide an introductory overview of the fundamentals of energy savings performance contracting.
 Students will interact with instructors who are experts in contracting and the technical aspects of project development.
 The workshop provides a basic introduction to the U.S. Department of Energy (DOE) IDIQ contracts and explains how to get started with an ESPC project at your site.
 Training sections cover task order ordering procedures, contractor selection, energy saving technologies, risk and responsibility, measurement and verification (M&V), understanding task order schedules, project pricing and financing, and post award contract administration.

 Registration priority is given to federal employees, DOE national labs, and state and local government employees.
 Others, including ESPC energy service companies, may register and attend if space is available.